Health Benefits of Turnout for Horses

 Joint Health

 Movement is vital for the health of joints, therefore comes as one of the benefits of turnout for horses.
 When horses move, it allows the transport of vital nutrients in and out of the tissues between joints.
-The tissue between the horse’s joints acts like sponges, so when body weight is put on a joint, anything the tissue does not need is squeezed out.
+The tissues between the horse’s joints acts like sponges, so when body weight is put on a joint, anything the tissue does not need is squeezed out.
 As the weight is lifted off the joint, new and essential nutrients can flood back into the tissue.
 This mechanism helps to maintain the health of the joint structures and can help repair any damage.

 For younger horses, who are still developing, turnout is essential.
 Research has shown by adding turnout into a young horse’s routine, can increase the strength of bones and tendons.
 The development seen with turnout was similar to that of improvement with enforced exercise.
 Plus, there is less danger of over straining the young horse’s body, which can cause detrimental effects.